Services for Students with Disabilities

 If you need help with developing research strategies for your assignments or information needs, our librarians can help!
 We can't provide time-intensive individual services such as reading to you, but we have assistive technology and other resources that can help you in the library.
-We recommend making an appointment in advance with the Reference Librarian at (626) 585-7818.
-With advance notice, we can best prepare to help you with your research.
-If you're unable to make an appointment ahead of time, come to the library and speak to the librarian at the Reference Desk.

 You can contact the Disabled Students Program and Services (DSPS) Office for more information and tutor recommendations at:

 CCTVs (Print Enlargers)

 We have a black and white CCTV located in the textbook area on the main level of the library, just across from the Circulation Desk.

 We have scanners in the textbook area on the main level of the library.
 These scanners can take digital images which can then be enlarged.

 Assistive Computer Technology

 The DSPS Assistive Technology Center can train you in how to use the assistive computer technology and adaptive equipment in the library.

 Assistive computer in the library:

 - Windows computer on adjustable height table.
 Computer has a 22" monitor, Internet access and a Plustek OpticBook flatbed scanner.
 Located in the Research Zone computer lab on the lower level of the library.